hypergonial/hikari-miru/examples/README.md

 ## Running examples

-To run and test the examples, simply insert your bot token in into the constructor of `hikari.GatewayBot(...)` by replacing the `...`, then run the example using the following command:
+To run and test the examples, simply insert your bot token in into the constructor of `hikari.GatewayBot(...)`/`hikari.RESTBot(...)` by replacing the `...`, then run the example using the following command:

 ```sh
 python example_name.py